-A quit-smoking advertising campaign, placed by Blue Line Media for Santa Clara Dept of Public Health's Better World Advertising, has hit the streets in a big way: the ads are on coffee sleeves, gas station pumps, convenience store windows and check-cashing envelopes (i.e., cash jackets).
+A quit-smoking advertising campaign, placed by Blue Line Media for Santa Clara Dept of Public Health's Better World Advertising, has hit the streets in a big way with coffee sleeve ads, gas station pump ads, convenience store window ads and check-cashing envelope ads (i.e., cash jackets).

 The ads inform coffee drinkers and others that lung function improves up to 30% after three cigarette-free months.

 Each ad format was selected to reach a certain demographic:

 The bus ads are especially helpful in areas of the city where other outdoor advertising formats, such as billboards, do not exist: